datstartup/ubuntuopenbox/lessons/m63-systemd.md

 **Explanation:**

-A. Where to put the service file:
+#### A. Where to put the service file:
 Unit files are loaded from multiple locations (to see the full list, run `systemctl show --property=UnitPath`), but the main ones are (listed from lowest to highest precedence):

     /usr/lib/systemd/system/: units provided by installed packages
     /etc/systemd/system/: units installed by the system administrator

-B.
+#### B.

-The most typical case is that the unit A requires the unit B to be running before A is started.
+The most typical case is that unit A requires the unit B to be running before A is started.
 In that case add Requires=B and After=B to the [Unit] section of A. If the dependency is optional, add Wants=B and After=B instead.
 Note that Wants= and Requires= do not imply After=, meaning that if After= is not specified, the two units will be started in parallel.

 You can specify the directives User= and Group= in the [Service] section of the unit file.

 Type=simple : systemd considers the service to be started up immediately.
 The process must not fork.
 Do not use this type if other services need to be ordered on this service, unless it is socket activated.

-WorkingDirectory: defines on which directory the service will be launched, same as when you use cd to change a directory when you're working in the shell.
+WorkingDirectory: defines which directory the service will be launched, same as when you use cd to change a directory when you're working in the shell.

 [Install]
 WantedBy=multi-user.target

 normally defines a system state where all network services are started up and the system will accept logins, but a local GUI is not started.

 if you omit the WantedBy=multi-user.target line and no other enabled service includes a Requires=your.service or Wants=your.service in its service definition, your service will not be started automatically

 systemd works on dependencies, and at boot time, if nothing Requires or Wants your service, it won't be started even if the service is enabled.

 sudo journalctl -u [unit] to view the log of a unit